kajstof/dotfiles/README.md

 2. Install gvim
 3. Install Python3 related to used in Vim (:version)
 4. ~Install DejaVuSansMono and Ubuntu Mono derivative font for powerline: [GitHub - powerline/fonts: Patched fonts for Powerline users.](https://github.com/powerline/fonts)~
-5. Clone Vundle for vim and/or neovim:
+5. Clone vim-plug for vim and/or neovim:

 ```sh
 # Vim